BryceBeagle/strawberry/oo_query.rst

     result = query.execute()

 We execute the query ``books`` as a function.
-For now, only one argument will be passed - a list of the fields that we want returned.
+For now, only one argument will be passed - a set [1] of the fields that we want returned.
 Other, optional, arguments will be discussed later.
 The fields will be the attributes that are defined in our schema, as opposed to simple strings.